-GWA filed an unopposed motion in the U.S. District Court to extend the final completion deadline to June 23, 2023 from December 30, 2020.
+GWA filed an unopposed motion in the U.S. District Court to extend the final completion deadline to June 30, 2023 from December 30, 2020.
 The Court approved the extension and GWA continues its work to complete the sole remaining compliance requirement by the new deadline.

-- 63. On November 29, 2011, the United States Environmental Protection Agency (USEPA) informed GWA that its primary treatment permits for the Hagatna and Northern District Wastewater Treatment Plants had been denied and that GWA would be required to upgrade the plants to secondary treatment.
+- 61. On November 29, 2011, the United States Environmental Protection Agency (USEPA) informed GWA that its primary treatment permits for the Hagatna and Northern District Wastewater Treatment Plants had been denied and that GWA would be required to upgrade the plants to secondary treatment.
 The upgrades have been estimated to cost approximately \$300 million.
 GWA intends to negotiate with the USEPA on the timelines for upgrading the plants, which may be deferring the upgrades for approximately 20 to 30 years.
-GWA is currently constructing upgrades to the Northern District Wastewater Treatment Plant which will bring the plant into compliance with secondary treatment requirements in 2021.
-GWA is also currently negotiating with the USEPA on the timelines for upgrading the Hagatna plant, which may be deferring the upgrades for approximately 20 to 30 years. - 64.
+GWA is currently constructing upgrades to the Northern District Wastewater Treatment Plant which will bring the plant into compliance with secondary treatment requirements in May 2022.
+GWA is also currently negotiating with the USEPA on the timelines for upgrading the Hagatna plant, which may be deferring the upgrades for approximately 20 to 30 years. - 62.
 Governor Lourdes A. Leon Guerrero issued an Executive Order on March 14, 2020, placing Guam in a Public Health Emergency due to the global pandemic caused by the novel strain of coronavirus (COVID-19).
-For most of remaining year, non-essential business and Government offices, including schools, were closed.
+As a result, non-essential business and government offices, including schools, were closed.
 GWA closed its offices to the public and required non-essential employees to work from home.
 The closures, predictably, also had a significant impact on Guam's visitor industry, significantly affecting the local economy.
 However, continued construction activity related to the military re-alignment in the region has had some mitigating effect on the pandemic-induced economic downturn.

-The Public Health Emergency has also had a negative effect on GWA's revenues, requiring cost containment for the remainder of the fiscal year.
+The Public Health Emergency has also had a negative effect on GWA's revenues, requiring cost containment during the fiscal year.
 While restrictions on business and government activities were relaxed in January 2021, it is unknown how quickly the economy will recover.
-The availability of COVID-19 testing, and vaccines should enable Guam's tourist markets to reopen by mid-2021 but the Guam Visitors Bureau has projected that the market may take a couple of years to fully recover.
+The availability of COVID-19 testing and vaccines may enable Guam's tourist markets to reopen but the Guam Visitors Bureau has projected that the market may take a couple of years to fully recover.

-During the year ended September 30, 2020, GWA received a \$186,849 contribution from the U.S. Government passed through from the Government of Guam as part of the Coronavirus Aid, Relief, and Economic Security Act or CARES Act.
+During the year ended September 30, 2021, GWA received a \$188,768 contribution from the U.S. Government passed through from the Government of Guam as part of the Coronavirus Aid, Relief, and Economic Security Act or CARES Act.

-65. No events have occurred after September 30, 2020, but before March 19, 2021, the date the financial statements were available to be issued that require consideration as adjustments to, or disclosures in the financial statements.

-66. Regarding required supplementary information:
+- 63. No events have occurred after September 30, 2021, but before April 5, 2022, the date the financial statements were available to be issued that require consideration as adjustments to, or disclosures in the financial statements. - 64.
+Regarding required supplementary information: - a.

-- a.
 We confirm that we are responsible for the required supplementary information. - b.
 The required supplementary information is measured and presented in accordance with GASB Codification Section 2200, Comprehensive Annual Financial Report. - c.
 The methods of measurement and presentation of the supplementary information have not changed from those used in the prior period.

-67. Regarding supplementary information:
+65. Regarding supplementary information: